axkf/HEATher/README.md

 version:      2024-04-27

-  HEATher is a tool that calculates the chemical potential and all of its compo- nents from vasp phonon calculations (IBRION 5 and 6) of molecules.
+  HEATher is a bash tool that calculates the chemical potential and all of its components from vasp phonon calculations (IBRION 5 and 6) of molecules.
 It can be used to get values for specific temperatures and pressure values or output formula strings, that can be utilized as input for other programs.